frsong/tf-examples/README.md

 ## Linear regression with the Iris dataset

 * `iris_linreg_np.py` implements linear regression in NumPy with batch gradient descent, i.e., each gradient is computed on the entire dataset.
+It hardly needs to be said (but I'll say it anyway) that this is not a good way to do linear regression for real data.

 * `iris_linreg_tf.py` does the same with TensorFlow.